inspec/inspec-aws/docs/resources/aws_vpc_endpoint_notifications.md

 # aws\_vpc\_endpoint\_connection\_notifications

-Use the `aws_vpc_endpoint_connection_notifications` InSpec audit resource to test properties of a single specific Aws VPC Endpoint Connection Notification.
+Use the `aws_vpc_endpoint_connection_notifications` InSpec audit resource to test the properties of a single specific AWS VPC Endpoint Connection Notification.

 ## Syntax

-Ensure that a Aws VPC Endpoint Connection Notifications exists.
+Ensure that an AWS VPC Endpoint Connection Notifications exists.

     describe aws_vpc_endpoint_connection_notifications do
       it { should exist }